-The Performance Fee will be equal to 20% of the amount, if any, that the performance of the Net Asset Value of Class A exceeds the performance of the Russell 2000 Value Index (the "Index", Bloomberg Identifier: RUJ Index) during each Calculation Period (as defined below).
+The Performance Fee will be equal to 20% of the amount, if any, that the performance of the Net Asset Value of Class A exceeds the performance of the Index during each Calculation Period (as defined below).
 The Index has been selected for performance comparison purposes on the basis that it is considered appropriate in the context of the Fund's investment policy and strategy and adequately represents the Fund's risk/reward profile.